Hazardous Materials (HAZMAT)

 Medical Sharps

-Medical sharps such as needles, syringes, razors, scalpels, ect. are collected in approved Biohazard Sharps containers.
+Medical sharps such as needles, syringes, razors, scalpels, etc. are collected in approved Biohazard Sharps containers.
 Workplaces that use these instruments are equipped with such containers.

 Any loose medical sharps that are found should be turned into the Office of Public Safety (x2222) or the Office of Environmental Health and Safety (x2549), where thy maybe properly disposed of.